Mastering the Art of Video Editing

 While every video editor mentioned aims, at its core, to make your life easier, each one boasts of unique features.
 So, you can pick the one that suits you and your needs best, and produce mind-boggling videos or movies.

-Do tell us which video editing software caught your eye, though!
+Also, do tell us which video editing software caught your eye, though!